 - Reflect on and record your hunger level in the app (1 – not hungry, 5 – extremely hungry).
 Before long, you will start to calibrate your sensations of hunger with your blood sugar level.

-- You can make notes about how you feel at the time to provide context.
+- You can note how you feel at the time to provide context.

 Rate Your Hunger

-- Being mindful of your hunger levels is critical to the DDF process.
-In time you will be able to more accurately ‘guess’ your current blood glucose based on your hunger levels.
-As you can see from the chart below from the analysis of the data from the DDF app to date, people tend to feel greater hunger when their blood glucose is lower.
+Being mindful of your hunger levels is critical to the DDF process.
+In time, you will be able to more accurately ‘guess’ your current blood glucose based on your hunger levels.

 Use the Events

-- Ticking one of the ‘events’ will give you a temporarily elevated trigger (+ 10 mg/dL or 0.4 mmol/L) for the next 24 hours, which will allow you to eat even though your glucose is affected by one of these factors.
+Ticking one of the ‘events’ will give you a temporarily elevated trigger (+ 10 mg/dL or 0.4 mmol/L) for the next 24 hours.
+This will allow you to eat even though your glucose is affected by one of these factors.

 Changing the Time and Date

-- By default, the date and time will be set to now.
-However, if you want to enter historical data, you can change the date using the calendar and the time by clicking on the clock below the calendar.
+By default, the date and time will be set to now.
+But sometimes, you may want to enter historical data.
+You can change the date using the calendar and the time by clicking on the clock below the calendar.

 - body fat, or